 - 1 cup chocolate chips 175g

 Preheat the oven to 200C/400F/Gas 6.
 Line a 12-hole muffin pan with muffin cases, then set aside.

-Notes*If you can't get hold of buttermilk, simply add 1 tablespoon of vinegar or lemon juice to 1 cup (240ml) of milk, leave for 5 - 10 minutes until the mixture is curdling, stir and use.
+*To make your own buttermilk, simply add 1 tablespoon of fresh lemon juice or white vinegar to 1 cup (240ml) of milk.
+Stir to combine, and allow to sit for 5 - 10 minutes until slightly thickened and curdled.

 Muffins stay fresh in an airtight container at room temperature for up to 5 days.
 They also freeze well for up to 2 months.
 Thaw overnight in the fridge.